champsproject/ldds/docs/index.rst

 :globalsidebartoc: True

 =================================
-Welcome to documentation for pyLD
+Welcome to documentation for LDDS
 =================================

 ..
 Define an order for the Table of Contents